Yoram Yovell: Background

 In 2009, Yovell took part and hosted Eich Lehiyot Meusharim B'Shisha Sheurim (How to Become Happy in Six Lessons) on Israeli Channel 2 which was originally produced in 2005 and was delayed broadcast for fear of poor rating.
 The series received unexpected success with an average rating score of 20%.

 In 2019, Yovell began his involvement for change in the political arena in Israel.
 He established the demonstration tent at Jerusalem's Independence Park during the twenty-one days which were left for the dissolvement of the 22nd Knesset.

 In January 2021, Yovell joined the "New Economy Party" headed by Yaron Zelekha in light of the general elections which were held a few weeks later.
 On March 14, he backed away from his decision and retired from the party.

+In 2019, Yovell hosted a three-part series entitled “Sodot Ha’moach" (Secrets of the brain) on Israel's HOT 8 Channel.

 In 2021, Yovell hosted a three-part series entitled "Lev Shavur" (Broken Heart) on Israel's HOT 8 Channel.

+In 2023, Yovell hosted a three-part series entitled “Guf and Nefesh" (Body and Soul) on Israel's HOT 8 Channel.

+On October 7, 2023, during the October 7 Hamas attack on Israel, Hamas militants abducted approximately 260 civilians from southern Israeli communities and took them to the Gaza Strip.
+In October 2024, amid growing frustration over stalled negotiations and the perception that the Government of Israel was not taking all possible steps to secure the hostages’ release, Yovell co-founded Mishmeret 101 with mothers and family members of the abductees.
+The non-partisan movement advocates for intensified efforts to bring all the hostages home and for national unity.
+Its activities include silent vigils in white clothing held outside government buildings in Jerusalem.

 Personal life

-Yovell is a father of two boys from his first marriage and a father of three daughters from his current spouse.
+Yovell has two sons from his first marriage and three daughters from his current spouse.